Lecture 5 : Navigation

 Shell Navigation

-a page into the stack and use the Back button to return to the previous page.
+So far we’ve seen how to access pages from the TabBar and the FlyoutItem, we have also seen how to Push a page into the stack and use the Back button to return to the previous page.

 Shell navigation will enable us to navigate to any page using Uri links called routes.
 This type of navigation is especially useful if you wish to navigate to a particular page without having to visit the entire hierarchy of pages and return to the previous page without having to visit backwards all the pages on the navigation stack.